wacncontent/CustomizeTool/output/articles/active-directory/active-directory-aadconnect-topologies.md

 This scenario includes one forest that trusts all account forests.
 This forest has typically an extended AD schema with Exchange and Lync.
 All Exchange and Lync services as well as other shared services are located in this forest.
 Users have a disabled user account in this forest and the mailbox is linked to the account forest.

 ## Office 365 and topology considerations
 Some Office 365 workloads have certain restrictions to supported topologies.
-If you plan to use any of these, please refer to each workload’s supported topologies pages.
+If you plan to use any of these, please refer to each workload's supported topologies pages.

 | Workload |  |
 | --------- | --------- |